National Assembly · Afternoon Sitting

 Hon.
 Majimbo, you have one minute.

-Hon.
-Majimbo Kalasinga (Kabuchai, FORD-K)
+Joseph Majimbo Kalasinga

 Thank you very much.
 Precisely, I will take one minute.
 As a Member of Parliament representing Kenya in that very honourable Parliament in Midrand, South Africa, I welcome my colleagues to this very important Parliament in the very important state called Kenya.
 So far, they can see for themselves that it is the best Parliament in Africa.
 The laws we make here go down to the people.
 I will not sp…